codepilotsf/ezpz-ui/src/routes/checkbox-group/+page.md

 # CheckboxGroup

 Use a CheckboxGroup to group multiple Checkbox components for a predictable layout and the ability to two-way bind a `value` array value coupled to which radio button is value.
-Additionally, you can  set a `scheme` or `color` as a single property to be inherited by all child Checkboxs.

 ### Example